 Minor noodle compression as a result of smoothing BUMPER fabric or rounding a FRAME PERIMETER corner is not considered deformed.
-Any compression beyond that, e.g. for the purposes of flattening the pool noodle, is deformation and a violation of C.
+Any compression beyond that, e.g. for the purposes of flattening the pool noodle, is deformation and a violation of \underline{C} .

-D. be covered with a rugged, smooth cloth. (multiple layers of cloth and seams are permitted if needed to accommodate R405 and/or R406, provided the cross section in Figure 9-7 is not significantly altered).
+D. be covered with a rugged, smooth cloth with no additional coating applied by the team except for BUMPER markings permitted per R405 (multiple layers of cloth and seams are permitted if needed to accommodate R405 and/or R406, provided the cross section in Figure 9-7 is not significantly altered).